 Disclaimer: any information shown on this map is subject to additional updates/corrections.
 Please reach out to us below if you have any comments / additions) and of course, use none of this data for real world navigation.

 Click on each station to uncover additional information, including geographic coordinates and, if we can determine it from the information on hand, the last station type that was used (many early loop stations were later upgraded to Adcock types) and approximate lifespan as seen on sectionals - special thanks to Tom Johnson for this information.
 Stations changed Morse code identifiers and frequencies over the years, but we do provide the identifier as listed in the August 1944 AAFRFC or other noted year.
 Beam alignments also frequently changed as the airways evolved and they would have been a herculean effort to catalogue.
 If one needs to study the specifics of station’s history in detail, we’d advise diving into the sectionals and other information on the Resources page.
 One tip: LFR courses shown on the charts were almost always given in local magnetic headings, and will need to be corrected to the magnetic declination of the era, as the magnetic poles have indeed shifted over the decades.
-Using current and historic aerial imagery, topo maps, old approach plates and other sources, our team worked to geo-locate stations to the nearest arc second or better, and checked to see what might be left at each location as of late 2020/early 2021.
+Using current and historic aerial imagery, topo maps, old approach plates and other sources, our team worked to geo-locate stations to the nearest arc second or better, and checked to see what might be left at each location in available aerial imagery as of late 2020/early 2021.
 The locations are color coded as follows: